openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 MUST perform its own security checks on the returned Credentials and presentations.

-## Claims Path Pointer {#claims_path_pointer}
+# Claims Path Pointer {#claims_path_pointer}

-A claims path pointer is a pointer into the JSON structure of the Verifiable Credential, identifying one or more claims.
-A claims path pointer MUST be a non-empty array of strings and non-negative integers.
+A claims path pointer is a pointer into the Verifiable Credential, identifying one or more claims.
+A claims path pointer MUST be a non-empty array of strings, nulls and non-negative integers.
+A claims path pointer can be processed, which means it is applied to a credential.
+The results of processing are the referenced claims.

+## Semnatics for JSON-based credentials

+This section defines the semantics of a claims path pointer when applied to a JSON-based credential.

 A string value indicates that the respective key is to be selected, a null value indicates that all elements of the currently selected array(s) are to be selected;
 and a non-negative integer indicates that the respective index in an array is to be selected.
 The path is formed as follows:

 Start with an empty array and repeat the following until the full path is formed.

 - To address a particular claim within an object, append the key (claim name) to the array.
 - To address an element within an array, append the index to the array (as a non-negative, 0-based integer).
 - To address all elements within an array, append a null value to the array.

-Verifiers MUST NOT point to the same claim more than once in a single query.
-Wallets SHOULD ignore such duplicate claim queries.

 ### Processing

-In detail, the array is processed by the Wallet from left to right as follows:
+In detail, the array is processed from left to right as follows:

 1. Select the root element of the Credential, i.e., the top-level JSON object.
 2. Process the query of the claims path pointer array from left to right:
     1. If the component is a string, select the element in the respective key in the currently selected element(s).
 If any of the currently selected element(s) is not an object, abort processing and return an